-The lessee will use the modified retrospective approach.
+Upon the first application, the Bank applied the modified retrospective approach.
 Applying the modified retrospective approach requires the lessee to present the cumulative impact of IFRS 16 as an adjustment to equity at the start of the current accounting period in which it is first applied.

-The entity applies the following practical expedients available:
+The entity applied the following practical expedients available: